By Julie Gordon and Sharay Angulo

 Ottawa is also ready to make concessions on Canada's protected dairy market in a bid to save a dispute-settlement system, The Globe and Mail reported late on Tuesday.

 After being sidelined from the talks for more than two months, Freeland will be under pressure to accept terms the United States and Mexico worked out.
+The U.S. Congress also wants a deal that includes Canada.

 To save that mechanism, Ottawa plans to change one rule that effectively blocked American farmers from exporting ultrafiltered milk, an ingredient in cheesemaking, to Canada, the Globe and Mail reported, citing sources.